VidProM: A Million-scale Real Prompt-Gallery Dataset for Text-to-Video Diffusion Models: Conclusion

 This paper provides the first systematic research on text-to-video prompts.
 Specifically, we introduce \dsnameM~, the first dataset comprising 1.67 million unique text-to-video prompts, 6.69 million videos generated by four state-of-the-art diffusion models, along with NSFW probabilities, 3072-dimensional prompt embeddings, and additional related metadata.
 To highlight the necessity of \dsnameM~, we compare the basic information and the semantics of prompts of our \dsnameM~ to DiffusionDB, a text-to-image prompt dataset.
 Finally, we outline the potential research directions inspired by our \dsnameM~, such as text-to-video prompt engineering, fake video detection, and video copy detection for diffusion models.
 We hope the curated large and diverse prompt-video dataset will advance research in the text-video domain.

 \textbf{Limitation}.
 We recognize that the videos currently generated are short and not of the highest quality.
 In the future, we intend to enhance our dataset by incorporating high-quality videos produced by more advanced models, like Sora, using our long and detailed prompts.
+At the time of camera-ready version, we utilize three new powerful text-to-video models models to generate 10,000 videos with each for example: 10,000 videos of 8 seconds at 720p quality for StreamingT2V \cite{henschel2024streamingt2v}, 10,000 videos of 8 seconds at 720p quality for Open-Sora 1.2 \cite{opensora}, and 10,000 videos of 6 seconds at 720p quality for CogVideoX-2B \cite{yang2024cogvideox}.
+They are publicly available at \url{https://huggingface.co/datasets/WenhaoWang/VidProM/tree/main/example}.